Nyakorare/GuestGo/THESIS DESC/FUNCTIONALITY.md

 - Step 9: Restore Python service and verify automatic switch back

 **Expected Results:**
-- Step 1: Service health check fails or times out
-- Step 2: Face capture interface opens
-- Step 3: UI shows "AI service unavailable - using browser fallback"
-- Step 4: Live video feed shows user's face
-- Step 5: BlazeFace model initializes in browser
-- Step 6: Face detection occurs using BlazeFace
-- Step 7: Bounding box coordinates are returned
-- Step 8: Face can be captured and processed
-- Step 9: System detects service availability and switches back
+When the Python AI service is unavailable (service down, network issue, or timeout), the service health check should fail or timeout.
+The face capture interface should still open normally.
+The UI should display a message indicating "AI service unavailable - using browser fallback" to inform the user that the fallback system is active.
+The live video feed should continue to show the user's face.
+The system should automatically load the TensorFlow.js BlazeFace model in the browser as a fallback detection method.
+Face detection should occur using the client-side BlazeFace model instead of the Python service.
+Bounding box coordinates should still be returned in the same format, allowing the capture process to continue.
+Face capture and processing should work normally using the fallback detection.
+When the Python service becomes available again, the system should automatically detect the service availability and switch back to using YOLOv8 for future detections.

 **Actual Results:**
-- Step 1: Service health check fails or times out
-- Step 2: Face capture interface opens
-- Step 3: UI shows "AI service unavailable - using browser fallback"
-- Step 4: Live video feed shows user's face
-- Step 5: BlazeFace model initializes in browser
-- Step 6: Face detection occurs using BlazeFace
-- Step 7: Bounding box coordinates are returned
-- Step 8: Face can be captured and processed
-- Step 9: System detects service availability and switches back
+Service unavailability detected.
+Fallback message displayed.
+BlazeFace model loaded in browser.
+Face detection worked with fallback.
+Bounding box coordinates returned.
+Face capture processed successfully.
+System switched back to Python service when available.

 **Status:** Passed